CMU-CORGI/CMU-CORGI.github.io/index.md

 ### 2022

+ * 2022-12-19: [Nikhil](people/nikhil.html) and [Mitchell](people/mitchell.html)'s abstract on _Reconfigurable dataflow architectures in the post-Moore era_ was selected for a full proposal at the Qualcomm Innovation Fellowship!
  * 2022-09-09: [Kobold](projects/poly.html) will also appear in the Student Research Competition at MICRO'22.
 Congrats Jennifer!
  * 2022-09-08: [Kobold: Simplified Cache Coherence for Cache-Attached Accelerators](projects/poly.html), a project led by visiting undergraduate researcher [Jennifer Brana](people/brana.html), will appear at the 1st Workshop on Democratizing Domain-Specific Accelerators (WDDSA) at MICRO-22.
 Congrats Jennifer and Brian!
  * 2022-09-01: CORGi welcomes new PhD students [Xuesi](people/xuesi.html) and [Mitchell](people/mitchell.html).